-Moreover, we note that if there were any question remaining as to the applicability of this term, case law supports our position.
+Moreover, if there was any question remaining as to the applicability of this term, case law supports the Commission's position.
 This term should be broadly construed in light of the rule that individual provisions of conservation and environmental protection measures must be interpreted broadly so as to ensure attainment of the statute's objective.
 See e.g. Friends of Mammoth v.
 Board of Supervisors, (1972) 8 Cal.3d 247, 259-61.